micha-p/gumsolver/README.md

 ## Syntax

-Names of variables are case-sensitive and have to start with an upper- or lowercase letter, followed by any unlimited number of letters as well as numbers and dashes.
+Names of variables are case-sensitive and have to start with an upper- or lowercase letter, followed by any unlimited number of letters as well as numbers and dots.
 Locale settings are taken into account.
-Underscores and carets are not allowed, as they might interfere with math notation.
+Underscores or carets or dashes are not allowed, as they might interfere with math notation.
 Spacing between tokens within lines is ignored.
 Any linebreak will trigger evaluations.

 Notation of uncertainties:
 v+-u &emsp; v±u &emsp; v+-u% &emsp; v±u%